sneha-gireesha/bi0s_task/base64.md

  # BASE64

 * Base64 is an encoding scheme that converts binary data (like images, files, or even text) into a text-based representation using a set of  64 printable ASCII characters.

+*operation of converting data into ascii text format

 * can be easily shared, especially in places like emails or URLs where binary data doesn’t work well.

 ### Base64 Encoding:

-Base64 encoding takes a bunch of data ( string or file) and turns it into a text format, using  readable characters.
+base64 is the operation of  converting  data into ascii text format so that it can be transported

 readable character :
 * Letters (A-Z, a-z)